-E. EXPECTATIONS, ASSIGNMENTS AND GRADING
+C. ASSIGNMENTS AND GRADING

-- 1. Homework Assignments and Study Group Participation (10%): - Homework Completion: Homework assignments will be given for each class period and will be taken up in class.
+1. Homework Assignments and Study Group Participation (10%):

+Homework Completion: Homework assignments will be given for each class period and will be taken up in class.
 The assigned exercises from the textbook will develop the skills needed to recognize and read New Testament Greek.
 Students will indicate whether or not the homework has been done with an emailed confirmation to the professor within the first 5 minutes of the class.
 The key to learning this language is consistency and thoroughness in preparation of daily assignments.
-As a result, keeping up with home will be crucial to learning. - Study Groups: Students taking this course are required to form study groups comprised of between three to four members.
+As a result, keeping up with home will be crucial to learning.

+Study Groups: Students taking this course are required to form study groups comprised of between three to four members.
 Homework may be done as a group, however, a 'divide and copy' approach (i.e., 'you do questions 1-5 and I'll do questions 6-10 and we'll copy') is expressly prohibited and counter-productive to learning.
 The groups must meet once per week to assist one another in learning the language.
 Each group can set a time when is convenient for them to meet in a live-streamed online meeting.
 Students are expected to be in contact with members of their study group frequently and regularly for the purpose of review, reading practice, vocabulary testing, problem solving, and mutual support.
 Your group is one of your most important assets in this course.
 If you and your study group is not a good match and is not working out, please tell the professor immediately.
 Your group participation grade will be determined by a combination of self-evaluation and peer-evaluation.

-- 2. Quizzes (40%): There will be regular quizzes given in class during the semester based on the vocabulary and grammar studied up to that point.
+2. Quizzes (40%):

+There will be regular quizzes given in class during the semester based on the vocabulary and grammar studied up to that point.
 Quizzes will be written at the beginning of the class period.
-Missed quizzes count as a zero unless previous arrangements have been made with the professor. - 3.
-Final Exam (50%): A three-hour examination will be given at the end of Elementary Greek I (the date to be confirmed by Office of the Registrar).
-An explanation of the format of the exam will be provided in the class prior to the final. - 4.
-Pre-Class Preparation: Our weekly online time together will interactive and not simply a lecture.
+Missed quizzes count as a zero unless previous arrangements have been made with the professor.

+3. Final Exam (50%):

+A two-hour examination will be given at the end of Elementary Greek I (the date to be confirmed by Office of the Registrar).
+An explanation of the format of the exam will be provided in the class prior to the final.

+4. Pre-Class Preparation:

+Our weekly online time together will interactive and not simply a lecture.
 We will use our time together to take up the homework from previous class and go through exercises that reinforce the new material.
 To facilitate this, students are expected to do some pre-class preparation by watching short video summaries and reading handouts that will introduce the new material.
-It would be counter-productive for me to lecture on Zoom for the entire class time. - 5.
-Class Attendance: Regular class attendance and participation is essential.
+It would be counter-productive for me to lecture on Zoom for the entire class time.

+5. Class Attendance:

+Regular class attendance and participation is essential.
 Your grade will be impacted should you fail to attend class regularly.
 Please make every effort to log on to the class on time.
 Do not miss class, even if you have not completed your homework.

-F. EQUITY OF ACCESS

-Students with permanent or temporary disabilities who need academic accommodations must contact the Accessibility Services at the Centre for Academic Excellence to register and discuss their specific needs.
-New students must self-identify and register with the Accessibility Office at the beginning of the semester or as early as possible to access appropriate services.
-Current students must renew their plans as early as possible to have active accommodations in place.

-G. ADDITIONAL LEARNING SUPPORT

-• Individual help from the professor
+Individual help from the professor